dart-lang/language/working/3616 - enum value shorthand/proposal-lrhn.md

 # Dart enum value shorthand

+(This is not the version being implemented.
+See the [simpler proposal](proposal-simple-lrhn.md).

 Pitch: Write `.foo` instead of `EnumName.foo` when possible.

 There are multiple levels of complexity possible for this functionality.
 This will start with the most basic version.